 There's plenty to keep you occupied, from picturesque parks like Glasgow Green to award-winning museums like Kelvingrove Galleries.
 One of the reasons Glasgow has earned a reputation as such a fun place is its eclectic music scene - you'd expect nothing less from a UNESCO City of Music.
 Glasgow’s music scene covers every possible style of music over a staggering number of gigs each week.
 If you're a fan of live music then Glasgow is the city for you.

 With just under 150,000 people, Dundee is Scotland’s fourth largest city and in 2015 it became the UK’s first UNESCO City of Design.

 Like Scotland’s other cities, it blends modern living with the opportunities afforded by the nearby countryside.
 Dundee is a centre of innovation, the birthplace of the best-selling video game Grand Theft Auto and the is now the location of the V&A Dundee, the first V&A Museum outside of London.

 There are great events in Dundee year-round, such as the Jazz Festival and Scotland’s biggest food festival.
-If trendy restaurants and bars don’t appeal to you - Dundee also has some incredible outdoor experiences like hiking and white-water rafting.
+If trendy restaurants and bars don’t appeal to you - Dundee has easy access to some incredible outdoor experiences like hiking and white-water rafting in Angus.

 Aberdeen is regularly named the UK's sunniest city and the north-east is the driest region in Scotland.
 In mid to late June it never gets really dark, with the sun setting after 10 pm and rising at around 4 am.

 Aberdeen has the highest business inception rate in the UK after London and is home to 900+ energy companies providing up to 40,000 related jobs.
-Aberdeen is changing and the city is using their knowledge of the energy sector to lead Scotland in renewable energy revolution.
+Aberdeen is changing and the city is using its knowledge of the energy sector to lead Scotland in a renewable energy revolution.